lpj145/vuetify-vscode/README.md

 `vuetify-vscode` is the official extension for Vuetifyjs when working in visual studio code.
 It provides snippets and autocomplete functionality for Vuetifyjs.

 ## Documentation
-All available snippets available for Visual Studio Code [click here](https://github.com/vuetifyjs/vuetify-vscode/blob/master/documentation.md)
+For all snippets available for Visual Studio Code [click here](https://github.com/vuetifyjs/vuetify-vscode/blob/master/documentation.md)